SathRam21/qa-portfolio-sath/README.md

 Welcome!
 This portfolio showcases my professional experience and skillset as a **QA Automation Engineer** using Cypress, TypeScript, and real-world test strategies.

-These projects demonstrate two key competencies:
+These projects demonstrate three key competencies:

 ---